ArNath125/Random-Projects/README.md

 # 🛡️ Cybersecurity Mini Projects

-This repository contains beginner-friendly cybersecurity projects created to build foundational knowledge in ethical hacking, system security, and network reconnaissance.
+This repository contains beginner-friendly cybersecurity projects created to build foundational knowledge in ethical hacking, system security, and network reconnaissance using Python.

 ---